 Whether you plan to eat leftovers one night for dinner or save them for your lunches, just try not to let food go to waste.

-8. Make sure to check out sales flyers and don’t be afraid to travel to multiple stores to get the items you need.
+8. Check out sales flyers, and don’t be afraid to travel to multiple stores to get the items you need.

-Most grocery stores are doing away with price matching, which could make it harder to get the lowest prices at just one store.
+Most grocery stores are doing away with price matching, making it harder to get the lowest prices at just one store.
 So when you make your meal plan take a look at several different sales flyers around your area.